 What kinds of plants may grow in tree stumps?

 Petunias, nasturtiums, pansies, or whatever your heart desires.
 You can stand pots on a tree stump if you don’t want to drill a hole.
-Ferns, a variety of wildflowers, cornflower, marigolds, and phlox are just a few of the alternatives.
+Ferns, wildflowers, cornflowers, marigolds, and phlox are just a few alternatives.

 What equipment do I need to hollow out a tree stump?